Welcome to Wickham History Society

 Previous Meetings:

-Details of 2024 Spring Programme can be found here.
+Details of the 2025 Spring Programme can be found here.

 Latest Publication